dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 **Default Configuration File**

-The following is the `mandatory`, roc_diagram_defaults.yaml configuration file, which serves as a good starting point for creating a ROC diagram plot as it represents the default values set in METviewer
+The following is the `mandatory`, roc_diagram_defaults.yaml configuration file, which serves as a starting point for creating a ROC diagram plot,  as it represents the default values set in METviewer.

+**NOTE**: This default configuration file is automatically loaded by roc_diagram.py.

 .. literalinclude:: ../../metplotpy/plots/config/roc_diagram_defaults.yaml

-Modify the `stat_input` setting in this default config file to ensure that the data file is accessible.
+Modify the `stat_input` setting (input data file) in this default config file to ensure that the data file is accessible.
-Open the $METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config/roc_diagram_defaults.yaml file and replace the relative path in the stat_input entry `stat_input:  ../../../test/roc_diagram/plot_20200507_074426.data` with the path to your working directory.
-For example, if your working directory is /username/working_dir, then the stat_input will look like the following:
+Open the $METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config/roc_diagram_defaults.yaml file and replace the relative path in the stat_input entry `stat_input:  ../../../test/roc_diagram/plot_20200507_074426.data` with the path to your $METPLOTPY_SOURCE directory.
+For example, if your $METPLOTPY_SOURCE is /username/plotting, then the `stat_input` setting will look like the following:

-`stat_input:  /username/working_dir/METplotpy/test/roc_diagram/plot_20200507_074426.data`
+`stat_input:  /username/plotting/METplotpy/test/roc_diagram/plot_20200507_074426.data`

 **Custom Configuration File**

 A second, `mandatory` configuration file is required, which is used to customize the settings to the ROC diagram plot.
 The custom_roc_diagram.yaml